bionexus/KlerosLawJournal/README.md

-# KlerosLawJournal
+# The Kleros Law Journal
-Open Collection of Kleros Cases
+An Open Collection of Kleros Cases